Divorce

 In all cases, OCERS must be joined in the parties’ divorce action so the court will have jurisdiction over the benefits that OCERS administers.
 OCERS will not pay a benefit to a former spouse/domestic partner unless OCERS has been properly joined in the matter.
 (Gov. Code § 31452.)
 The parties are responsible for filing the joinder, and either party may file.
 OCERS staff will not assist the parties with completing the joinder documents or filing them.

-Forms for joining OCERS as a party to a divorce action in California are available on the California Judicial Council website www.courts.ca.gov in the forms area.
+Forms for joining OCERS as a party to a divorce action in California are available in the forms section of the California Judicial Council website www.courts.ca.gov .
 The specific forms required for joining OCERS are FL-370 (Pleading on Joinder – Employee Benefits Plan), FL-372 (Request for Joinder of Employee Benefit Plan and Order), and FL-375 (Summons – Joinder).
 These forms must be completed by a party and filed with the court prior to service on OCERS.
 (Fam.
 Code §§ 2060 – 2065.)

 The Claimant name listed on the joinder documents must read: Orange County Employees Retirement System.
 If joinder documents are served with the incorrect Claimant name, they will be rejected, and the parties will be required to amend and refile them with the court and serve them upon the Retirement System.

-OCERS will accept service electronically (preferred) or via fax to (657) 363-3205, or service via U.S. Mail.
+OCERS will accept service electronically (preferred), via fax to (657) 363-3205, or via U.S. Mail.
 Personal service is not required.
 For electronic service, please email Member Services at msemail@ocers.org.

 If OCERS determines that I need a DRO, can I still retire and collect my benefit?

-A joinder is not required for a former spouse/domestic partner to claim an interest in a member’s retirement benefit or return of contributions.
+A joinder is not required for a former spouse/domestic partner to claim an interest in a member’s retirement benefits or return of contributions.
 A former spouse/domestic partner may send written notice directly to OCERS asserting an interest in a member’s retirement benefit without going through Family Court.
+A verbal notification will not be accepted.

-When OCERS receives this written notice, OCERS will immediately begin withholding 50% of the member’s benefit and will not release any withheld funds until we receive joinder and a DRO.
+When OCERS receives this written notice, it will immediately begin withholding a portion of the member’s benefit and will not release any withheld funds until we receive joinder and a DRO or an amended Judgment of Dissolution.

 Parties are encouraged to complete the DRO process prior to retirement.
 Doing so would avoid any potential delay in benefits being paid to the member or former spouse/domestic partner.
 OCERS is not responsible for the parties’ failure to comply with their Judgment of Dissolution and timely file a DRO.